thefifthmatt/SoulsRandomizers/EldenRingRandomizer/README.md

 Do **not** use Vortex Mod Manager, because apparently it does not know how to properly install game files generated by the randomizer.

-If you want to use randomizer with other file-based mods, including regulation.bin edits, you will be able to specify another mod directory in the randomizer program using "Select other mod".
-When randomization is applied, it will automatically merge this mod.
-When it launches, it will launch using the mod's other files.
+If you want to use randomizer with other file-based mods, you will be able to specify other mods in the randomizer program using "Merge other mod" before randomizing.
+See the "Select options" step below for more details.
+When randomization is applied, randomizer will automatically merge the mods' files.
+When the game launches, it will load both the merged files and the mods' other files.

 ### 3b.
 Manual Mod Engine